Showing posts with label Intelligent Design. Show all posts

 There are dozens of DNA based micromachines in our bodies like the ATP Synthase which is a dual pump motor.
 The ATP Synthase has dozens of different parts; each is a protein which is formed from long strings of amino acids – 300 to 2,000 base pairs – which must be in a particular order, so they will fold correctly to perform a certain function.

-But are there enough chances for evolution to occur since the universe began for evolution to work?
+But are there enough events since the universe formed to account for the ATP Synthase?

 Also, there are vastly more ways of arranging nucleotide bases that result in non-functional sequences of DNA, and vastly more ways of arranging amino acids that result in non-functional amino-acid chains, than there are corresponding functional genes or proteins.
 One recent experimentally derived estimate places that ratio—the size of the haystack in relation to the needle—at 10^77 non-functional sequences for every functional gene or protein.